RobotWebTools/rclnodejs/docs/FAQ.md

 * The ROS package containing the target message was installed after the `rclnodejs` package was installed in your ROS2-nodejs environment.

 #### Verify the ROS package is installed
 The first step is to verify that your ROS environment includes the package containing the target message.
-Using the `ros2` cli list all of the packages in your ROS envionrment and inspect the output for the package.
+Using the `ros2` cli list all of the packages in your ROS environment and inspect the output for the package.
 ```
 ros2 pkg list
 ```